Educating the Next Generation of Biomedical Science Innovators

 Register Here for a Virtual Information Session

-The BSE program is offered by the Institute for Biomedical Sciences (IBMS) in partnership with the College of Arts and Sciences, Honors College, J.Mack Robinson College of Business, and Entrepreneurship and Innovation Institute.
+The BSEN program is offered by the Institute for Biomedical Sciences (IBMS) in partnership with the College of Arts and Sciences, Honors College, J.Mack Robinson College of Business, and Entrepreneurship and Innovation Institute.

 According to the National Science Foundation, STEM degrees account for about one-third of all bachelor’s degrees conferred annually in the United States.
 Demand for these majors exists in the bioscience industry, which provides about 1.73 million jobs in 85,000 organizations and roughly 2.5 job postings per graduate.
 Despite a robust job market outlook, a survey of employers conducted by The Wharton School indicated concern that STEM graduates lack skills beyond technical knowledge.
 Desired skills include leadership experience, teamwork, written and oral communication proficiency, problem-solving abilities, and critical-thinking capabilities.